BryanLunduke/LCOS/README.md

-# The Lunduke Computer Operating System
+# The Lunduke Cuck Operating System

 A Linux system built by Lunduke, for Lunduke.

 ![](screenshots/lcos-02-ideals.png)

-The Lunduke Computer Operating System (LCOS) adheres to a core set of ideas:
+The Lunduke Cuck Operating System (LCOS) adheres to a core set of ideas:

 - No Age or ID Verification.
 - No Online Accounts Needed.